jordonist23/800LansGallery/_posts/2023-05-26-some-of-my-fav-shorts-pt-1.md

 <iframe src="https://player.vimeo.com/video/829888182?h=48294a3167" width="100%" height="360" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>
 <p><a href="https://vimeo.com/829888182">wtpain</a> from <a href="https://vimeo.com/user200968940">jason</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

- Batman has been a prevalent part of Hollywood with many different interpretations of his story over time so it is always surprising when a creator can approach his story from a different angle.
+ Batman has been a prevalent part of Hollywood undergoing many different interpretations of his story over time so it is always surprising when a creator can approach his story from a different angle.
 The story follows Batman/bruce as he recollects his past in the middle east.
 The writing is subtle, concise and leaves many things up for interpretation.
-The editing is exquisitely empathizing with the subtle inferences from the dialogue.
+The editing is slick and ladened with subtle conveyance to the underlying ideas hinted at with the dialogue.
 It is a beautiful portrait of a flawed human being.

 #### Still Life
 <iframe width="100%" height="315" src="https://www.youtube.com/embed/La6T8Bq6CsU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>